BRUCE L. GARY

 Toon, O. B., E. V. Browell, B. Gary, R. Pueschel, P. Russell, M. Schoeberl, G. C. Toon, F. Valero, H. Selkirk, J. Jordan, "Heterogeneous Reaction Probabilities, Solubilities, and Physical State of Cold Sulfuric Acid Aerosols," Science, August 27, 1993.

-by a Tropical Cyclone During the STEP Tropical Field Program:
+Generated by a Tropical Cyclone During the STEP Tropical Field

-Use of Microwave and Optical Measurements on the NASA DC-8 to Determine
+"Combined Use of Microwave and Optical Measurements on the NASA

-Aerosol and Gas Properties Related to Ozone Depletion," Proceedings
+DC-8 to Determine Aerosol and Gas Properties Related to Ozone

-of IEEE Topical Symposium on Earth and Atmosphsere Sensing, 1993
+Depletion," Proceedings of IEEE Topical Symposium on Earth and

 Dye, J. E., B. W. Gandrud, S. R. Kawa, K. K. Kelly, M. Lowenstein, G. V. Ferry, K. R. Chan, and B. L. Gary, "Particle Size Distributions in Arctic Polar Stratospheric Clouds: Growth and Nucleation of Sulfuric Acid Droplets and Implications for Cloud Formation," J. Geophys.
 Res., 97, 8015-8034, May 30, 1992.